Electrokinetic Propulsion for Electronically Integrated Microscopic Robots: Results

-Once released into solution and illuminated, the robot moves at a steady speed, oriented with the positive electrode in the front (Fig. \ref{fig1}c and Supplementary Video 1).
-Note, the robot moves along the bottom surface of the container it is in, as it is negatively buoyant.
-We independently measure the current produced by the PVs under various illumination conditions (see Methods) and find the robot's speed is proportional to current density and inversely proportional to solution conductivity, $\sigma$ (Extended Data Fig. \ref{speedvsjsigma}).
+Once released into solution and illuminated, robots move at a steady speed, oriented with the positive electrode in the front (Fig. \ref{fig1}c and SI Appendix, Movie S\ref{singleengine}).
+Note, as they are negatively buoyant, robots move along the bottom surface of the container they are in.
+We independently measure the current produced by the PVs under various illumination conditions (see Methods) and find the robot's speed is proportional to current density and inversely proportional to solution conductivity, $\sigma$ (SI Appendix, Fig. \ref{speedvsjsigma}).
 Indeed when speed is plotted against the electric field (i.e. the ratio of current density to conductivity), the data collapse to a single line, as shown in the upper inset of Figure \ref{fig2}a.

 Aside from conductivity, we find propulsion speed is largely independent of the surrounding chemical environment.
 Figure \ref{fig2}a shows robots can move in a variety of solutions, including two decades of different hydrogen peroxide concentrations, deionized water ($\sigma=$ 250 nS/cm), salt solutions ($\sigma=$ 10 $\mu$S/cm), pH buffers (5.5 to 8), and formaldehyde.
-We also find robots move on a variety of substrates, including polystyrene, oxygen plasma cleaned glass, positive charge functionalized glass, SU-8 photoresist films, platinum, and through microfluidic channels (see Supplementary Video 2).
+We also find robots move on a variety of substrates, including polystyrene, oxygen plasma cleaned glass, positive charge functionalized glass, SU-8 photoresist films, platinum, and through microfluidic channels (see SI Appendix, Movie S\ref{microchannel}).
 In every case, the relationship between speed and electric field is linear, with the slope alone coupled to the chemical environment (Fig. \ref{fig2}a).
 This effect is also small: the highest effective mobility (10 mM hydrogen peroxide) and the lowest (deionized water) only differ by a factor of 3.
-By contrast, the speed of the robots can be changed by more than two orders of magnitude through electronic control of the current.
+By contrast, the speed of the robots can be changed by more than two orders of magnitude through electronic control of the current, effectively decoupling chemical conditions from the robot's ability to move.